yathnesh/Tic-Tac-Toe-1/README.md

 If the credentials are valid the user is granted access to the homepage.If the credentials are invalid the user wil be sent a prompt telling them to use valid credentials.

 In the case of a dataleak, if the database was accessed by other people, the user passwords would not be compromised as there is a hashing algorithm that hashes the passwords.

-# Hosting

-the webpage is hosted on 000webhost. the link for th webpage is: https://tic-tac-toe-yathnesh.000webhostapp.com/login.php the mobile apk for the app is in the android folder of the source code.